 - Advancing equality of opportunity between people who share a protected characteristic and people who do not share it

-The three elements are taken from paragraph 5.1 of guidance published by the Department for Education (DfE).
+The 3 elements are taken from paragraph 5.1 of guidance published by the DfE.

 What are protected characteristics?

 Equality Act 2010:

 Note: the first and last protected characteristics above are listed in the Equality Act 2010, but are not listed in the DfE guidance mentioned above.
 Age as a protected characteristic